Ayuremi/md5/WORKLOG.md

 ### 5/26/24
 I realized that there was a flaw with padding and that it didn't account for inputs that were larger.
 I changed the function to return a 2D byte array instead and accounted for all the scenarios of sizes of inputs.
 The padding function works as intended and I tested it with different sizes.
 I also removed some code for conciseness.

+### 5/28/24
+We worked together in class to implement spliting the 512 bit blocks into a 2D int array and solved the problem with bytes having extra padded 1s for negative numbers.

+### 5/29/24
+We worked together in class and continued making the first step of modular addition with the f function and using the words but there was an error with the addition.
+At home, I continued to work on the function by adding K and S steps but encountered an error.

+### 5/30/24
+We finished function f by fixing the shift step and changing ABCD to an array so that the values could be changed outside of the function.

+### 5/31/24
+We finished the G function but not sure if it works because the website we were following doesn't have the results.
+We plan to complete all the steps for just one block and check it with an online md5er or terminal.

 ## Nathaniel Ciu

 ### 2024/05/22